THE HISTORY OF PROGESTERONE

 The sterols mentioned above possess a molecular structure that closely resembles that of cholesterol and serve as foundational materials for the synthesis of progesterone.
 This progesterone is then further converted into testosterone, estrogen, cortisone, and other hormones.

-A great deal of confusion exists regarding the production and origin of progesterone.
-This uncertainty stems from various websites and blogs that disseminate misleading information; some claim it is derived from yam, while others assert it comes from soy.
+A great deal of confusion exists around the production and origin of progesterone.
+Many websites and blogs spread misleading claims — some insist that progesterone comes directly from yam extract, while others argue it is sourced from soy.

 Progesterone's journey in modern history began with its discovery and isolation by Professor Willard Allen, who initially trained as an organic chemist before turning to the study of medicine.
 During his time in Professor George Corners' embryology laboratory, they uncovered a substance in the corpus luteum that was vital for sustaining pregnancy.